Butlin's Memorabilia Website

 Sussex Coast holiday centre

-The history of this camp starts in 1922 when it was owned by Sir Walter Blount.
-On a former aircraft factory site in Middleton, the camp would be called New City Holiday Camp.
-The hangers were converted into a dancing hall, dining hall and indoor tennis courts.
-After World War two, the name of the camp would change with new owners, such as Southdean, The South Coast Country Club, Sussex Coast Country Club and then onto his final name, Sussex Coast Holiday Centre.
+The camp's history began in 1922 when Sir Walter Blount became its owner.
+Situated on the site of a former aircraft factory in Middleton, it was named New City Holiday Camp.
+The hangars were repurposed into a dance hall, dining hall, and indoor tennis courts.
+After World War II, the camp's name changed with new ownership, including Southdean, The South Coast Country Club, Sussex Coast Country Club, and finally, Sussex Coast Holiday Centre.

-The camp was owned by the Dean family for some time, who had a strong connection to Sir Fred Pontin.
-The camp would not stay under the same ownership for long as it was converted into Warner's camp and then into its final owner, Shearings.
-As with the Devon Coast camp, it was closed down in the 90s and planning permission was granted to have a housing estate built, which remains there to this date.
+The Dean family owned the camp for a while, maintaining a strong link to Sir Fred Pontin.
+The camp did not remain under the same ownership for long, as it was converted into Warner's camp and later owned by Shearings.
+Like the Devon Coast camp, it was closed in the 1990s, and planning permission was granted for a housing estate, which is still present today.

 Lakeside